 - Medical software

 - Accounting software

 As the job description expands, career opportunities increase, and the outlook for employment as a pharmacy technician is very strong.
-According to the U.S. Bureau of Labor Statistics' 2016-17 Occupational Outlook Handbook, with a large percentage of the population aging the field is expected to increase by 9 percent through 2024, which is faster than average.
+According to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook, with a large percentage of the population aging the field is expected to increase by 12 percent through 2026, which is faster than average.
 This means that now is an excellent time to become a pharmacy technician.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.

 Our Career Center will give you advice on how to become a pharmacy tech.

 - Employers generally favor pharmacy technicians who have received certificates or associate’s degrees from community or technical colleges.
 Most programs take less than a year to complete.
 Read more about pharmacy tech training and find the best pharmacy technician schools.